Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Enter Burp Suite Tools for Penetration Testing

-You may encounter a small world of pain because some forks of blackboxprotobuf will cause a stack overflow due to deep recursion.
-You can see this by adding sys.setrecursionlimit(200).
+You may encounter a small world of pain, because some forks of blackboxprotobuf cause a stack overflow from deep recursion.
+You can spot this by adding sys.setrecursionlimit(200).

-Compiling the original library source code for Burp Suite and using the C++ bindings will allow us to transcode ~500 kiB of raw Protobuf bytes in just a few seconds.
+Compiling the original library source for Burp Suite and using the C++ bindings lets us transcode roughly 500 KiB of raw Protobuf in just a few seconds.

 Tip: At the top of your import chain before you import protobuf, add